dome-consulting/wr-frontend-boilerplate/README.md

   * `store` Provides the Redux store with Redux Thunk middleware
 * `test` Intended for integration tests and unit tests helpers

+## Internationalization

+This boilerplate uses * [React-intl](https://github.com/yahoo/react-intl/) for internationalization.
+The translated messages are stored as JSON in `src/i18n/messages.json`.
+The supported languages must be defined in `src/i18n/index.js` and have the corresponding entries in the JSON file.

 ## Available scripts

 * `npm start` Starts WebpackDevServer in watch mode with `local` configuration